loperntu/dsR/exercise.homework/week8/dplyr_re_no.md

 type: sub-section

-1. Sort flight to find the most delayed flight.
-Find the flight that left earliest.
-Show the result with tailnum
+1. Sort varivable flight to find the flight has the largest arrival delay.
+Also, find the fligh has the smallest departure delay.
+Please show the result with tailnum.

-2. Find the flights which were delayed by at least an hour, but made up over 30 minutes in flight.
+2. Find the flights which were dep_delayed by at least an hour, but made up over 30 minutes in arr_delay.

 3. How many flights have a missing dep_time?
 What other variables are missing?
 What might these rows represent?

 4. Count the occurence of each carrier according to Q3, and show the result with a bar plot